Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 Spouse Visa

-Change jobs freely
+Change employers freely

 Work in any industry